ZeyadArafa/Cinema-Management-System/README.md

 ## Overview

-This repository contains a comprehensive Movie Management System designed to handle various aspects of a movie theater, including movie and genre management, staff and customer management, room and concession management, and payment processing.
+Movie Management System designed to handle various aspects of a movie theater, including movie and genre management, staff and customer management, room and concession management, and payment processing.
 The system is built to provide an efficient and user-friendly interface for managing all these components seamlessly.

 ## Features